weeblrpress/clearstatus/README.md

 <img align="right" src="https://cdn.weeblrpress.net/clearstatus/features/event-in-progress-with-twitter-feed-small.png" alt="Clearstatus at work">

-We've created ClearStatus to do just that for our own operations at [WeeblrPress](https://www.weeblrpress.com) and [Weeblr](https://weeblr.com).
-It is open source, free for all.
+We've created ClearStatus to do just that for our own operations at [WeeblrPress](https://www.weeblrpress.com) and [Weeblr](https://weeblr.com) and it is now open-source and available for all.

 ## Key features